-Our curriculum is academically excellent and honors our belief in each person’s ability to learn and grow.
-We believe in preparing every student to achieve his academic goals and to impact the world for good.
+We believe in each person’s ability to learn and grow.
+We believe in preparing every person to achieve his personal goals and to impact the world for good.

-Our academic staff is the embodiment of our school’s beliefs and values.
-It comprises talented and well-qualified people who focus on nurturing every student entrusted to their care.
-They seek to enhance the development of each student intellectually, emotionally, socially and physically.
-Our teachers live their lives as full-time role models to students and their families.
+Our well-qualified team nurtures each person in our care.
+They seek to enhance the development of each person intellectually, emotionally, socially and physically.
+Team members live their lives as full-time role models to individuals and those who love them.

 What makes reSTART Leadership Academy different?

 Many kids are lost in traditional classrooms with a 30+ students.
-At reSTART Leadership Academy, our 4:1 student: teacher ratio means each student gets individualized attention, every day.
-Students struggling in academic subject matter gain confidence and competence with daily tutoring.
+At reSTART we focus on the underlying issues that lead to academic difficulties.
+Pareticipants struggling in academic subject matter gain confidence and competence with daily tutoring.
 We make accommodations for special needs, health concerns and Individualized Education Plans (IEPs).
-Our educational staff consults regularly with your student’s therapeutic staff to create a dynamic, holistic treatment plan that addresses the whole child.
+Our program staff works to create a dynamic, holistic treatment plan that addresses the whole child.

 Although you will find very little digital electronics at reSTART Leadership Academy, you won’t find uninformed learners.
-Students are taught the importance of digital media restraint.
-We help our students comprehend and analyze information and to not rely on technology.
-In fact, we find some students have never learned how to compute fractions or to understand trigonometry, relying too heavily on electronics.
-Typically, students’ first 60 days at reSTART will be spent with little to no digital influence, allowing their brains to calm and their spirits to heal.
+Participants are taught the importance of digital media restraint.
+We help participants comprehend and analyze information and to not rely on technology.
+In fact, we find some participants have never learned how to compute fractions or to understand trigonometry, relying too heavily on electronics.
+Typically, students’ first several months at reSTART will be spent with little to no digital influence, allowing their brains to calm and their spirits to heal.
 We slowly integrate sustainable digital media and technology in ways that support academics without impairing learning.

 Life is fostered here.

 Life is meant to be experienced, not just watched, read about, or engaged with passively through a video game or on social media.
 Each reSTART student is provided with multiple opportunities to connect with life in meaningful ways.
-Whether it’s playing basketball with new friends on our full-sized outdoor court during a morning school break, learning horticulture in our greenhouse farm-to-table program, swimming in our outdoor or indoor pools, or hiking down to our very own island in the Sultan River, our 38-acre Serenity Mountain campus nestled in the Cascade Mountains foothills is a distinctive setting where young men engage to battle the problems associated with tech overuse alongside the compassionate guidance of our therapeutic and academic staff.
+Whether it’s playing basketball with new friends outside during a morning break, learning horticulture in our greenhouse farm-to-table program, or hiking down to our very own island in the Sultan River, our 38-acre Serenity Mountain campus nestled in the Cascade Mountains foothills is a distinctive setting where young people engage to battle the problems associated with tech overuse alongside the compassionate guidance of our therapeutic staff.

 Do you offer summer school options?

-We offer summer-school choices that hel you find a best-fit solution for your student.
+We offer optiions that help you find a best-fit solution for your student.

-Our summer program has great flexibility, designed to help meet your student’s individual needs.
-Some parents choose to have their student do no schooling and focus on healing; rest assured that there is a full slate of supervised activities for these teens while school is in session.
-Some students concentrate on SAT/ACT prep in an offline, one-on-one format with our trained, certificated staff.
+Our summer program has great flexibility, designed to help meet individual needs.
+Some parents prefer to focus on healing during the summer program.
+That said, rest assured that there is a full slate of supervised activities for these teens during our summer program.
+Some teens concentrate on SAT/ACT prep in an offline, one-on-one format with our trained, certificated staff.
 Other students arrive with a packet of schoolwork from their home districts to complete and mail back to their school of origin, allowing them to finish their semester and take care of incomplete grades (please arrange this in advance with your district and our staff).
 Some students may be finishing off academic classes which they took during spring semester through Alta Independent.
-We look forward to seeing how we can accommodate your student.
-Summer school is offered three hours a day, three days a week, so all teens still have lots of time to join in all the fun and therapeutic activities at Serenity Mountain.
+We look forward to seeing how we can accommodate your child.
+Summer school tutoring is offered three hours a day, three days a week, so all teens still have lots of time to join in all the fun and therapeutic activities at Serenity Mountain.

 Want a little extra credit for your student to get a “leg up” at school?

-All summer our students (whether they are in the classroom) have the opportunity to pick up three elective semester credits, just for participating in our regular Fitness, Sustainable Horticulture, and Life Balance programs.
+All summer participants have the opportunity to pick up three extra credits, just for participating in our regular Fitness, Sustainable Horticulture, and Life Balance programs.